Lee Mayberry: Post-NBA

 In 2012, Mayberry was inducted into the Arkansas Sports Hall of Fame.
-In an interview posted on January 10, 2012 Mayberry reviewed his playing days with the Razorbacks.
+In an interview posted on January 10, 2012, Mayberry reviewed his playing days with the Razorbacks.

 An article also disclosed that Mayberry was currently "...living in Tulsa, scouting for the Golden State Warriors of the NBA".

 In 2014, Mayberry was hired by the University of Arkansas as an assistant coach for the men's basketball team, for head coach Mike Anderson, who was an assistant coach during Mayberry's playing days at Arkansas.
 After the 2017 season, Mayberry left the University of Arkansas, and accepted an assistant head coaching position at Watson Chapel High School, in Pine Bluff, Arkansas.
-Mayberry was appointed as assistant coach for Oral Roberts University's women’s basketball team in 2018.
-Mayberry now coaches the boys basketball team at Cascia Hall Highschool in Tulsa.
+Mayberry was appointed as assistant coach for Oral Roberts University's women's basketball team in 2018.
+Mayberry now coaches the boys basketball team at Cascia Hall high school in Tulsa.

 Personal life

-Mayberry's daughters, Taleya Mayberry and Wyvette Mayberry played college basketball for Tulsa University and professionally in Europe.
+Mayberry's wife, Marla, is Senior Pastor of Antioch Baptist Church in Tulsa.
+He has five daughters who have played collegiate basketball.
+Wyvette played basketball for Tulsa University before transferring to Kansas for her junior and senior years.
+Taleya played for Tulsa University and later played professionally in China, Germany, Bulgaria and Iceland; she is now an assistant coach at Tulsa.
+Kaylan played point guard and was team captain at Oral Roberts and Maya played at Oral Roberts and at Tulsa, where she is now Director of Player Development.
+A younger daughter plays high school basketball for Booker T. Washington.